mlsdpk/cv-tools/README.md

 # Contributing
 Feel free to contribute to this project by submitting issues or pull requests.
 Contributions are welcome to improve the templates, add new features, or fix bugs.

+# Acknowledgments
+The LaTeX template currently supported in this project is based on the **Medium Length Professional CV** template from [LaTeXTemplates.com](https://www.latextemplates.com/template/medium-length-professional-cv), which has been extensively modified for this project.
+The original template was created by [Trey Hunner](https://treyhunner.com).

 # License
 This project is licensed under the [MIT License](https://opensource.org/license/mit).